‘The Rise of Skywalker’ is days away, but fans are still arguing about ‘The Last Jedi’

-Star Wars: The Rise of Skywalker will bring to a close the four-decade spanning Skywalker saga—and it’s no exaggeration to say it’s a momentous moment in cinematic history.
+Star Wars: The Rise of Skywalker will bring to a close the four-decade-spanning Skywalker saga—and it’s no exaggeration to say it’s a momentous moment in cinematic history.

 Sure, Star Wars will live on in countless iterations, more than likely led by Baby Yoda.
 However, the Skywalker saga is what started it all.
 Outside of staggering box-office figures (Episodes I-VIII have grossed more than $7.7 billion globally), the Skywalker saga launched one of the most passionate fan bases—and one that stretches across generations.